Scan fridge ingredients with your camera, get ad-free recipes instantly. On-device AI. Zero backend costs. Zero ads.

 Apple-only ecosystem.
 No ingredient scanning.
 No AI features.
 Purely a recipe organizer, not a recipe generator.

-Closest conceptual competitor — users enter ingredients and get recipe suggestions.
-Large user base.
+Closest conceptual competitor.
+Users enter ingredients manually and get recipe suggestions.

 Forced logout bugs, app freezing, doesn't differentiate cheese types, 35–40% duplicate recipes.
 No camera scanning.
 Deeply broken UX.